plyn85/bookmarks-app/README.md

 ### Delete a Category
 - The user can delte their own categories.
 Defensive programming ensured that no users can delete another users categories.

+## Features left to Implement
+- As outlined in the the fixes section the first feature I will like to fix is the Issue with like buttons and pagination.

+- To make a quick add feature available to the user in the categories section  as the section does not do a lot but store the users categories.
+I would like to add a form on the page or a button which links to a form which allows the user to quickly add just a url
+With the date automatically added which will appear under the category name.
+This would allow the user the quickly add a url which would not be shared with other users
+With using the other parts of the app.

+- A delete account feature which would allow the user to fully delete their account from the database

 ## Testing
 I used [WSC CSS](https://jigsaw.w3.org/css-validator/) Validation and [HTML Markup](https://validator.w3.org/) Validation to validate the html and css.
 The only errors occurring was with the Jinja templating language which the HTML validator does not recognise   I used [PEP8](https://www.python.org/dev/peps/pep-0008/) to validate python.